Provincial Elections 2025

 11. WHY DO WE VOTE?

 For political purposes, Ontario is geographically split up into areas called ridings.
-In an election, members from different political parties want to represent an individual riding in provincial parliament (aka Queen’s Park).
+In an election, members from different political parties want to represent a riding in provincial parliament (aka Queen’s Park).
 This means when you vote, you’ll be selecting who you want to represent your riding in parliament and the person with the most votes will become your riding’s Member of Provincial Parliament (MPP).
-The leader of the political party that wins the most ridings will be elected as premier!
+The leader of the political party that wins the most ridings will be elected as Premier!

 4. WHEN CAN I VOTE?